prashantofficial05/Quantium-Virtual-Internship/README.md

 Assessment of the trial – this one should give you some interesting insights into each of the stores, check each trial store individually in comparison with the control store to get a clear view of its overall performance.
 We want to know if the trial stores were successful or not.

-Collate findings – summarise your findings for each store and provide an recommendation that we can share with Julia outlining the impact on sales during the trial period.
+Collate findings – summarise your findings for each store and provide a recommendation that we can share with Julia outlining the impact on sales during the trial period.

+---

 ### Task 3: Analytics and commercial application
 Use your analytics and insights from Tasks 1 and 2 to prepare a report for your client, the Category Manager.